tylergross97/pdx_somatic_variant_calling/README.md

          If your files don't match this naming convention, you may need to rename them before running the pipeline.

 7. Intervals
-      - It is important to note that although this pipeline can handle variant calling in targeted regions of the genome with a few adjustments to the nextflow.config and main.nf file, its out-of-the-box functionality is to perform variant calling of the entire genome
+      - The default behavior of this pipeline is to perform variant calling across the entire genome
       - If you have WES or targeted sequencing data, you may want to provide the capture-kit-specific intervals of the capture site in the form of a BED file
          - This improves computational effiency and reduces off-target noise of both base recalibration and variant calling
          - However, it comes with important considerations, as it possible that sequencing outside of the targeted regions occurred and you may miss some important variants - for this reason we recommend padding your intervals
             - See this [article](https://sites.google.com/a/broadinstitute.org/legacy-gatk-documentation/frequently-asked-questions/4133-When-should-I-use-L-to-pass-in-a-list-of-intervals) for a discussion around this topic
-      - If you choose you provide an interval file, you must add its path to your nextflow.config file as a param as shown [here](#adding-intervals) and run main.intervals.nf instead of main.nf
+      - If you choose you provide an interval file, you must add its path to your nextflow.config file as a param as shown [here](#adding-intervals) and **run main.intervals.nf instead of main.nf**
          - Here is a command to download the .bed file provided by Illumina for their Illumina Exome 2.5 Panel HG38 genome:
               ```bash
               curl -O https://support.illumina.com/content/dam/illumina-support/documents/downloads/productfiles/illumina-prep/exome/hg38_Twist_ILMN_Exome_2.5_Panel_annotated.BED